 \section{Conclusions}

-In conclusion, we have performed group theory investigation on the optical phonons of 2D X$_3$-Cr$_2$-X$_3$ crystal and their Janus structure Y$_3$-Cr$_2$-X$_3$.
+In conclusion, we have performed a group theory investigation on the optical phonons in monolayer X$_3$-Cr$_2$-X$_3$ and their Janus structures Y$_3$-Cr$_2$-X$_3$.
 The irreducible representation of all phonons at $\Gamma$ point as well as the IR and R activity of optic phonons have been obtained.
-The Raman tensors and the linear polarization assignments of Raman active phonons as well as the compatibility relation of phonon irreducible representation between Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$ monolayer are offered, which provides an important guidance for further optical spectral identification of mirror asymmetric Janus Y$_3$-Cr$_2$-X$_3$ monolayer from mirror symmetric X$_3$-Cr$_2$-X$_3$ monolayer.
-Furthermore, the phonon eigenfunctions and their corresponding schematic representations for both F$_3$-Cr$_2$-I$_3$ and I$_3$-Cr$_2$-I$_3$ monolayer are provided, which facilitate the experimental identification of their optic phonons.
-At last, we have discussed comparatively the related effects of optic phonons in janus Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$ monolayer.
-It is concluded that: (1) the out-of-plane stretching $A_{1}$ mode including both Cr and halogen atoms may be manifested as a characteristic peak in optical spectra of Janus Y$_3$-Cr$_2$-X$_3$ monolayer; (2) the giant magneto-optical effect of the corresponding $A_{1}$ mode in FM Janus Y$_3$-Cr$_2$-X$_3$ monolayer is predicted to be observed in polarized Raman spectra experiment; (3) the chiral phonons at $\Gamma$ in Y$_3$-Cr$_2$-X$_3$ monolayer with clockwise and counterclockwise chirality should be revealed in helicity-resolved optical spectra.
-Our work enriches the detailed understanding of optic phonons in Y$_3$-Cr$_2$-X$_3$ monolayer with (X,Y) $\in$ \{F,Cl,Br,I\}, and offers a theoretical guidance to explore their distinct physical effects experimentally.
+The Raman tensors and the linear polarization assignments of Raman active phonons as well as the compatibility relation of phonon irreducible representation between Y$_3$-Cr$_2$-X$_3$ and X$_3$-Cr$_2$-X$_3$ monolayer are offered, which provides essential guidance for further optical spectral identification of Janus Y$_3$-Cr$_2$-X$_3$.
+Furthermore, the corresponding phonon eigenfunctions and their corresponding schematic representations facilitate the experimental identification of their optic phonons.
+We conclude that: (1) the out-of-plane stretching $A_{1}$ mode including both Cr and halogen atoms may be manifested as a characteristic peak in optical spectra of Janus Y$_3$-Cr$_2$-X$_3$ monolayer; (2) the giant magneto-optical effect of the corresponding $A_{1}$ mode in FM Janus Y$_3$-Cr$_2$-X$_3$ monolayer should be observed in polarized Raman spectra experiment; (3) the chiral phonons at $\Gamma$ in Y$_3$-Cr$_2$-X$_3$ monolayer should be revealed in helicity-resolved optical spectra.
+Our work enriches the detailed understanding of optic phonons in Y$_3$-Cr$_2$-X$_3$ monolayer with (X, Y) $\in$ \{F, Cl, Br, I\}, and offers theoretical guidance for exploring their distinct physical effects experimentally.